coderanger/rackspace_devex_jobs/polyglot-software-engineer.md

 * Understanding of RESTful APIs.
 * Prior experience and a willingness to participate in open source projects.
 * An ability to write clear, concise and effective developer documentation.

-### Skills required:
-* Understanding of .NET WCF
-* Understanding of C# advanced techniques, including:
-    * Threading (Tasks, async, await)
-    * LAMBDA code
-    * LINQ
-* Understanding of JSON
-* Experience with Visual Studio 2013 or newer
-* Understanding of and love for testing.
-* Demonstrable proficiency in writing code in one or more of the following languages:
-    * Powershell
-    * .NET API
-    * Windows DSC framework
-    * C# or equivalent (Java, C++, â€¦)
-* High energy level and creative problem-solving abilities, coupled with a desire to take on responsibility

 ### Responsibilities